Now Considers Submissions of

 A call for manuscripts–both novels and story collections.

-There should be something dark about your novel or story collection.
+There should be something dark about your novel or story collection–and literary.
 Your work may be set in any era past, present, future, or imaginary.
 Traditional as well as experimental narratives and non-narratives considered.
 Evil should be depicted as counterfeit to a higher good.

 It is recommended that you purchase your own cover art of at least 300 dpi and nothing below the 1600 x 1066 pixel range, though the 7584 x 5055 px range works best for sharpness and clarity.
 If you do acquire your own cover art, you must also submit that art to Ghostley Books (not JWK Fiction) for approval after your ms. has been accepted for publication.
 Otherwise, cover art will be chosen for you.
 Inexpensive cover art can be found here.

 Representative authors include Charles Dickens, George MacDonald, Anatole France, Arthur Machen, Nathaniel Hawthorne, William Morris, Ralph Adams Cram, Sabine Baring-Gould, J.S.
 Le Fanu, Mary Eleanor Wilkins Freeman, Edgar Allan Poe, Shirley Jackson, and M.R.
 James.

 Representative storylines in film include The Lovely Bones , The Changeling , The Shining , The Woman In Black [1989, 2012], Lady In White , Carnival of Souls , Lost Hearts , The Others , The Devil’s Backbone , The Innkeepers , The Haunting , I Will Follow You Into The Dark , Left In Darkness , The Witch , The Blackcoat’s Daughter , The Presence , The Rite .

 If accepted for publication, your book will appear in print and electronic formats (ebook) inside of six (6) months from offered contract.